 As part of the signature process when filing a return electronically, the IRS requires an identifying piece of information.
 This could be your prior year's Adjusted Gross Income (AGI) or your prior year's Self-Select PIN number that you created on your prior year return.
 The IRS E-filing PIN number (Taxpayer issued IRS PIN) is no longer available on IRS.gov or by toll free phone number.

-Don't have a copy of your prior year return?
 No problem.
 Click here to obtain a transcript of your prior year return.
 You will need the AGI amount as reported on the return.
-The AGI amount for 2018 tax returns is on line 7.
+The AGI amount for 2018 tax returns on Form 1040 is on line 7.
 The AGI amount for 2019 Form 1040 is on line 8b.

-If you are under 16 years of age and filing for the first time, you will be required to print, sign, and mail the return to the IRS.
-IRS mailing address can be found here listed by your state.
+If you are under 16 years of age and/or filing for the first time, you will be required to print, sign, and mail the return to the IRS.
+IRS mailing address can be found here listed by your state of residence.